stephenkostas/apostrophe-documentation/tutorials/core-concepts/pages-and-navigation/page-templates.md

     In this example, we only created a main block, since often you'll want to use content inherited from the main template in `beforeMain` and `afterMain`.
 The main block would be filled with various widgets used to display and create content.
 But let's not get ahead of ourselves.

 Now that you have a `default.html` file, you need to register it in `app.js` to make it available.

-{% hint style='info' %}
-Even `layout.html` extends another file.
-For a typical page load, it extends `outerLayout.html`, which lives in the `lib/modules/apostrophe-templates/views` folder.
-That file extends the `outerLayoutBase.html` file that ships with Apostrophe.
-Most of the time you won't need to look there, but it does contain additional blocks you can override, notably `extraHead` which is perfect for adding `link` elements to the `head` element and so on.
-{% endhint %}

 ### Add the Page Template to `app.js`